 Once again, Coping with Cancer magazine is featuring National Cancer Survivors Day® in its July/August issue.
 And your photos could be included.

-If you’re celebrating NCSD this year, send the best digital photos of your Celebration of Life to Coping with Cancer magazine by June 14 to be considered for its official coverage of National Cancer Survivors Day® 2021.
+If you’re celebrating NCSD this year, send the best digital photos of your Celebration of Life to Coping with Cancer magazine by the extended deadline of Wednesday, June 16 to be considered for its official coverage of National Cancer Survivors Day® 2021.
 Coping® has provided the following to help you prepare your entries:

 WHAT TO SEND

 * Format: Close up, candid shots are preferred.